What are the characteristics of great demonstration speeches?

 The easiest way to get this part right is by doing it yourself.

-As you go though the process, (baking a pie, tying a tie, changing a tire, balancing a check book), keep your audience in your mind.
+As you go though the process, (baking a pie, tying a tie, changing a tire on your bike, leaving an effective telephone message asking for assistance from a business ...), keep your audience in your mind.

 What do they need to know about each step?